 A shopping day bigger than Thanksgiving, Black Friday and Cyber Monday combined

-"Singles Day" may sound lonely, but those taking part this November 11 can find some togetherness in what amounts to the world's largest annual shopping spree.
+"Singles Day" may sound lonely, but those who have been taking part already November 11 can find some togetherness in what amounts to the world's largest annual shopping spree.

 In terms of money spent, China's one-day festival of consumption is likely to eclipse Thanksgiving, Black Friday and Cyber Monday — combined, according to Adobe Analytics.
 The retail data tracking service estimates that the long U.S. holiday shopping weekend this year will generate total retail sales of $29 billion — that would be less than the $30 billion produced in 2018 by the 24-hour unofficial Chinese shopping holiday known as Singles Day.